-- Requires BMAPs to include an OSTDS remediation plan if OSTDS contribute at least 20% of nonpoint source nitrogen pollution, or if DEP determines OSTDS remediation is needed to achieve the TMDL. - This remediation plan establishes a remediation policy (Appendix E) applicable to all existing OSTDS within the PFA on all lots of all sizes. - This remediation plan was included in the 2018 BMAP and has not been modified for this update.
+- Requires BMAPs to include an OSTDS remediation plan if OSTDS contribute at least 20% of nonpoint source nitrogen pollution, or if DEP determines OSTDS remediation is needed to achieve the TMDL. - The follow applies to all three BMAPs: - This remediation plan establishes a remediation policy (Appendix E) applicable to all existing OSTDS within the PFA on lots of one acre or less. - This remediation plan was included in the 2018 BMAP and has not been modified for this update.